aws-amplify/docs/js/graphql.md

 }
 ```

-You may then create objects in DynamoDB that will automatically streamed to lambda
+You may then create objects in DynamoDB that will be automatically streamed to lambda
 using the normal `createPost` mutation.

 ```